 Fighter, Mage, Thief: Technically the S.P.E.C.I.A.L. system is classless.
 However, in the first two games there are three character templates that are implied to be optimal for completing the game: the "warrior", "thief" and "diplomat" templates.
 The three premade characters in both Fallout 1 and 2 always fit these templates.

 Final Death: Once a team member is killed, they're dead forever.
 This is Earth, not Toril, and there are no such things as resurrection spells.
-In the first two games, every NPC (including essential quest killers) is killable.
+In the first two games, every NPC (including essential quest providers) is killable.
 In Fallout 3 every character except children and those deemed essential are, meaning you can always progress in the game but can screw yourself out of a lot of potential loot and XP.
 In New Vegas, your allies are just KOed for a few seconds in normal mode.
 In Hardcore, though, it's Final Death.

 Gatling Good: Miniguns are generally pretty good weapons, though not particularly reliable against heavily armored opponents.
 They tend to veer between Ludicrous Gibs and just bouncing off.